 Daggers are one of the most recognizable and fundamental weapons in D&D. They are a universally well-accepted tool for fighting since anyone can use them, even if your character’s build is not for combat.
 Plus, they are notable for being very helpful because of their diverse attributes.

 Is your character more heavily focused on the dexterity score rather than strength?
-The dagger has your back because of its “finesse” property.
+The weapon featured in this Dagger 5e guide has your back because of its “finesse” property.
 Do you visualize them as a dual-wielding fighter who wants to cut anything in their way?
 Daggers can fulfill your wish because of their “light” property.

 Indeed, they are invaluable tools with uses inside and outside of combat.
 They are also common and simple weapons, which means they are readily accessible.
 Even a shop in a dainty town could have one of these for sale if your DM is reasonable enough.